As an Amazon Associate we earn from qualifying purchases.

 - ¼ ounces Grenadine

-- Start with a tall glass (highball / collins)
+- Start with a tall glass (highball / collins), and add cranberry sauce to bottom of it

 - Add tequila